 Mortgage Credit Certificates (MCCs)

-- The final bill retains current law.
+- The final bill retains prior law.

 - The House-passed legislation would have repealed MCCs.